Limits-based Stream in JetStream

 nc, _ := nats.Connect(url)

-Drain is a safe way to to ensure all buffered messages that were published are sent and all buffered messages received on a subscription are processed before closing the connection.
+Drain is a safe way to ensure all buffered messages that were published are sent and all buffered messages received on a subscription are processed before closing the connection.

 defer nc.Drain()

-Access JetStream which provides methods to create streams and consumers as well as convenience methods for publishing to streams and consuming messages from the streams.
+streams and consumers as well as convenience methods for publishing

 js, _ := jetstream.New(nc)

 We will declare the initial stream configuration by specifying the name and subjects.
 Stream names are commonly uppercased to visually differentiate them from subjects, but this is not required.
 A stream can bind one or more subjects which almost always include wildcards.
 In addition, no two streams can have overlapping subjects otherwise the primary messages would be persisted twice.
-There are option to replicate messages in various ways, but that will be explained in later examples.
+There are options to replicate messages in various ways, but that will be explained in later examples.

 cfg := jetstream.StreamConfig{